mikeygough/my-ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 ## Challenges

-1. Create a default React app
+### Challenge 1: Create a default React app

+Create a default react project and test it to make sure everything is working.

-1. Register and get an API key from openweathermap
+### Challenge 2: Register and get an API key from openweathermap

+Go to openweathermap.org, create an account, and generate an API key.

-1. Create a Weather component
+### Challenge 3: Create a Weather component

+Create a component that will fetch and display the weather data.
+You can call this something like Weather.
+For now your component can just display anything.

+Delete the default code in App.js and import and render your Weather component.

-1. Create a form to enter the zip and unit
+### Challenge 4: Create a form to enter the zip and unit

-1. Your form should use the [controlled component pattern](https://reactjs.org/docs/forms.html) and store form values on state
+You'll need a form to enter the zip code.
+You'll use the zip code entered to get the weather data for that location.

+Createa. form in your Weather component.
+Add an input tag and use the Controlled component pattern to store the zip code entered in a state variable.

+Test your work by displaying the zip value in the component.

-1. Fetch the weather data for the entered zip code
+### Challenge 5: Fetch the weather data for the entered zip code

+Fetch the weather data from openweathermap.org using the `fetch()` api.

-1. Use components to display the weather data
+8. Use components to display the weather data
-1. Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to display the data after it is loaded
+9. Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to display the data after it is loaded

 ### Stretch Challenges